graphpql/graphpinator/docs/examples/HelloWorld.md

 ### Congratulations

 This is the end of the Hello world example, thank you for reading this far.

-This example serves as a simple tutorial on how to create a simple type and what must be done for request execution.
 - For more information visit [the complete Docs](https://github.com/infinityloop-dev/graphpinator/blob/master/docs/README.md).
 - For more examples visit [the examples folder](https://github.com/infinityloop-dev/graphpinator/blob/master/docs/examples).